 Conclusions: The main conclusions of the study may be presented in a short Conclusions section, which may stand alone or form a subsection of a Discussion or Results and Discussion section.

-Acknowledgements: Place acknowledgements, including information on grants received, before the references, in a separate section, and not as a footnote on the title page.
+Acknowledgements: Place acknowledgments, including information on grants received, before the references, in a separate section, and not as a footnote on the title page.

 References.
 See separate section, below.